vanshikaa9/SCT_CS_02/README.md

 1. Enter the image path
 2. Select an operation
 3. Enter a key when prompted
-4. The processed image is saved with a descriptive suffix
+4. The processed image is saved automatically